Optimal enzyme rhythms in cells

-\item \textbf{Oscillations involving covalent modification and allosteric regulation}.
-If enzyme rhythms are realised by periodic gene expression, their amplitudes will be limited, and for high frequencies, the maximal amplitudes become very small (Figure \ref{fig:amplitudeConstraint} (a)).
-To obtain large, fast oscillations, enzyme activities need to be modulated, for example, by covalent modification such as phosphorylation (Figure \ref{fig:amplitudeConstraint} (b)-(d)).
-However, inhibited (or incompletely activated) enzyme molecules become less efficient on average.
-To compensate for this (i.e., to keep the average enzyme activity constant when applying periodic posttranslational inhibition), the time-average protein level must be increased.
-To implement this effect in models, we distinguish between an enzyme's concentration $p(t)$ (concentration of enzyme molecules, appearing in the enzyme cost function) and activity $u(t)$ (concentration of enzyme molecules in the active state, appearing in the rate laws).
-To express the new cost in terms of $u$, we apply the following rationale: if a desired enzyme amplitude can be realised by protein expression alone, there is no need for posttranslational regulation, enzyme and protein curves are identical, and the enzyme cost function is given by the protein cost function with $p$ replaced by $u$.
-If the desired enzyme amplitudes is too large, the deviation between the desired enzyme amplitude $\ut_l$ and the maximal protein amplitude $\pt^{\rm max}_l$ is described by an auxiliary variable $q_l = \max(0,|\ut_l|-\pt^{\max}(\pb,\omega))$ (see Figure \ref{fig:amplitudeConstraint}), and the optimisation problem is formulated in terms of $\uvb,\uvt, \pvb,$ and $\qv$ (see SI \ref{sec:PosttranslationalCost}).
-Instead, the resulting extra cost can be attributed, effectively, to the posttranslational inhibition itself and will be proportional to the inhibition amplitude.
+\item \textbf{Rhythms in protein modification and allosteric regulation}.
+Enzyme rhythms driven by periodic gene expression have limited amplitudes, and at high frequencies the possible amplitudes become very small (Figure \ref{fig:amplitudeConstraint} (a)).
+To obtain larger amplitudes, enzyme activities can be modulated by enzyme phosphorylation, which can be steered much more quickly than gene expression (Figure \ref{fig:amplitudeConstraint} (b)-(d)).
+However, this comes at a cost.
+When an enzyme is periodically inhibited (or incompletely activated), its efficiency decreases on average.
+To keep the average enzyme activity at its original value, the average protein level must be increased, wich entails a cost.
+To account for this cost in the model, we distinguish between an enzyme's \co{fix the words!} concentration $p(t)$ (concentration of enzyme molecules, appearing in the enzyme cost function) and its activity $u(t)$ (concentration of enzyme molecules in the active state, which appears in the rate laws).
+To write the enzyme cost as a function of $u$ (instead of $p$), we follow a simple logic.
+If a desired enzyme amplitude can be realised by protein expression alone, the posttranslational regulation is not used, enzyme and protein curves are identical, and the enzyme cost is given by protein cost (setting $p= u$).
+In contrast, if the desired enzyme amplitude is too large and hits the constraints, we introduce an auxiliary variable $q_l = \max(0,|\et_l|-\pt^{\max}(\pb,\omega))$, describing the difference between the desired \todo{activity\co{anderes wort: ``effective conc''?}} amplitude $\et_l$ and the maximal protein amplitude $\pt^{\rm max}_l$ (see Figure \ref{fig:amplitudeConstraint}).
+Then, we reformulate the optimisation problem with $\evb,\evt, \pvb,$ and $\qv$ (see SI \ref{sec:PosttranslationalCost}).
+The resulting extra cost is proportional to the extra amplitude achieved by inhibition and may briefly be called ``cost of posttranslational inhibition''.